-Question: How do I figure the cost basis of stock that has split, giving me more of the same stock, so I can figure my capital gain (or loss) on the sale of the stock?
+Question: How do I figure the cost basis of stock that split, which gave me more of the same stock, so I can figure my capital gain (or loss) on the sale of the stock?

 A stock split occurs when a company creates additional shares, thus reducing the price per share.
 If you own stock that has split and now own additional shares, you must adjust your basis per share or per the lots of the stock you own.

 If the old shares of stock and the new shares are uniform and identical:

 - Allocate the basis of the old shares to the old and new shares.